Government Non-Disclosure Agreement

 If financial information that the government was given custody of is shared, the perpetrator can be subject to civil consequences.
 The incident is required to be examined by the Office of Personnel Management, which will then advise on the disciplinary action to take against the employees involved.

 If you need help with a government non-disclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.